roobcrack/Webther-Checker/README.md

-# Webther-Checker
+# 🌤 Webther-Checker

-Website to check weather in different locations all arround the world
+> **Webther-Checker** is an online tool that allows you to quickly and accurately check the weather in various locations worldwide.

-You have 3 different windows to use.

-## * Check by coordenades
-You are asked to introduce 2 input numbers which are the altitude and latitude of the place you are looking for.

-## * Check by city name
-Insert the name of the city you are looking for, if none is founded then {NOT DONE YET}

-## * Check date range
-> JUST A TEST AND MODELING OF A FUTURE FUNCTION

-Insert two dates and check the graph {NOT DONE YET} of how the temperature has changed in that rate.
+This website offers three different methods for checking the weather:

+## 🔍 Query Modes

+1. **Search by Coordinates**
+   - Enter the **latitude** and **longitude** coordinates of the desired location to get detailed weather information for that area.
+Ideal for specific spots or remote areas.

+2. **Search by City Name**
+   - Enter the name of a city to receive the weather forecast for that location.
+   - *Note:* If the city is not found, an error message will be displayed. *(Feature in development)*

+3. **Search by Date Range**
+   - Select two dates to view a graph showing temperature changes over that period. *(Feature in development)*

+---

+### 🚀 Discover the weather anywhere in the world with Webther-Checker!